Voluntary Leaves of Absence

 Family Leave of Absence

-Students of any gender enrolled at GSAS may take a family leave of absence of up to two semesters for the birth or adoption of a child, childcare, or care of an immediate family member with a serious health condition.
+Students of any gender enrolled at Harvard Griffin GSAS may take a family leave of absence of up to two terms for the birth or adoption of a child, childcare, or care of an immediate family member with a serious health condition.
 In preparation, students should discuss their plans with their financial aid officer.

 Students should review the Parental Accommodation and Financial Support program before deciding to apply for a family leave of absence.